 Firstly, from the papers delivered to the Fire Symposium in Perth in April 2002, it is obvious that a vast amount of independent research is still needed.
-During the symposium I received the distinct impression that CALM/DEC research is predicated on preserving the status quo
+During the symposium I received the distinct impression that CALM/DBCA research is predicated on preserving the "cash for fire" status quo.

 Current burn practices also fail to avoid the burning of tiny diverse ecotype zones, DEZs, see Burnt Melaleuca Karara State Forest above.

 I know that addressing these points would require greatly increased manpower during controlled burns.
 However, I believe that forest, which must be seen as a large system consisting of many small interdependent ecosystems, is worth the effort and cost to protect

 Recent local news reports state there is concern over acid sulphate soils affecting developments in the south west of Western Australia.
 Acid sulphate soils are created by damage to the soil profile.
 Wherever wetlands have formed over iron bearing rock, which is much of the south west of Western Australia, the partial decomposition of fallen organic material created ferrous sulphide, iron pyrites, in an anaerobic environment.
 This occurred about 5000 years ago.
 When this anaerobic layer is removed by fire or development the ferrous sulphide combines with oxygen in the presence of water and through fairly simple reactions forms sulphuric acid.
 Following CALM fire I have witnessed the measurement of acidity readings of pH3